rgalex2034/EasyTypeBlog/README.md

 `docker` and `docker-compose` on your system.

 ## Installation
-If you already have a versión running, execute this command:
+If you already have a version running, execute this command:
 ```
 docker-compose build
 ```